marcharaoui/Kata/README.md

 - **convert_data.py:** This script takes a number, analyses it and outputs the corresponding string values,
 - **check_data.py:** This script checks if the dataset has the right structure and types.
 It needs to be a list of ints.

+Open a terminal in the project directory, and run the following command line: `python main.py`.

 ### Created using
 Python 3.10.6